 Who hosts FWS internships?

-Agencies with current or pending 501.c.3 tax status are potentially eligible.
+Organizations with current or pending 501.c.3 tax status are potentially eligible.
 Programs in the public sector (public schools, local government, etc.) may also host FWS interns.
 Programs must provide a community service designed to improve the quality of life for community residents, particularly low-income individuals, or to solve particular problems related to their needs.
 Reed FWS interns may not participate in fundraising, political activities, or proselytizing activities.

 The Student’s Process